mnemnion/codex/README.md

 signal.
 A directory called `/lib` under `/src` could be anything, if it resolves to the same absolute path as `../lib`, the likelihood we're dealing with a codex goes up.

+Important note: Codices can include circular dependencies, please do not naively search them depth-first.

 ### A further subtlety of /lib